 You’ve taken the step to use Direct Debit for your business, but now, you need to understand all of the finer points of the service, including the Scheme Rules for Businesses.
 This Guide will walk you through the key rules of the scheme and how they affect your business.

 The Direct Debit Scheme Rules govern how businesses actively use the direct debit service, from paying salaries and settling invoices from suppliers.
-When making payments or collections are made via Direct Debit, you will have a relationship with your bank or building society, which ‘sponsors’ you to use these services, the rules in place will ensure that all parties and organisations involved will be fully compliant to the scheme.
+When making payments or collections via Direct Debit you will have a relationship with your bank or building society, which ‘sponsors’ you to use these services.
+The rules in place will ensure that all parties and organisations involved will be fully compliant with the scheme.
 If you have any questions or queries regarding the rules, your sponsoring bank or building society will be able to assist, or you can contact Bacs themselves.

 The rules of the Direct Debit scheme cover the entire service and process, from becoming a user to managing paper and paperless direct debits.
 The entire list of rules can be found here, but we will cover many of the key rules that will affect you.

 When setting up a Direct Debit, a business must adhere to the following:

 At the point of set up, the sponsor will provide information to the service user on how and where to access its rules.
 Having set up a Direct Debit, a Direct Debit Instruction will be set up.